patrickdoc/hash-graph/benchmarks/benchmarks.md

 sources to determine the best way to compare them.
 Help here would be appreciated :)

+All functions run on a graph with 1000 nodes and 1 million edges.

 ### Construction

 | Function      | New       | FGL       |